Login

 6. Always carry your small bag with a locking system to keep your language before entering the monastery.
 You are required to deposit all your electronic and photography equipment with the sentry before entering the complex.

-7. Bring a warm jacket as your body cools down pretty fast when you are visiting the temple.
+7. Bring a warm jacket, as your body cools down pretty fast when you are visiting the temple.

 8. Bring some snacks to chew on once you reach the peak to restore your energy and keep warm for the return journey.